FOURTH OF JULY AND FOOD

-HOT DOGS 150 million hot dogs (all varieties) are expected to be consumed by Americans on this holiday in 2006.
+• In July 1776, the number of people living in the colonies was about 2½ million. • In July 2019, the population of the U.S. is about 329 million.
+HOT DOGS 150 million hot dogs (all varieties) are expected to be consumed by Americans on this holiday in 2019.
 (That’s one frankfurter for every two people.)
-There’s more than a 1-in-4 chance that the hot dogs made of pork originated in Iowa, as the Hawkeye State had a total inventory of 15.2 million market hogs and pigs on March 1, 2006.
-This represents more than one-fourth of the nation’s total.
-North Carolina (8.5 million) and Minnesota (5.8 million) were the runners-up.
+There’s more than a 1-in-4 chance that the hot dogs made of pork originated in Iowa.

 BAKED BEANS AND CORN ON THE COB The odds are better than 50-50 that the beans in your side dish of baked beans came from North Dakota, Michigan or Nebraska, which produced 60 percent of the nation’s dry, edible beans in 2005.
 Another popular July 4th side dish is corn on the cob.
 Florida, California and Georgia together accounted for 51 percent of the sweet corn produced nationally in 2005.